1 Introduction

 7.2 Migration from near Parnassus

-In 1230 BC, some Dryopians who lived near Mount Parnassus were chased by Heracles and moved to the area near Hermione, where they founded New Hermione.
-[104]
+In 1230 BC, some of the Dryopians who lived near Mount Parnassus were chased by Heracles and migrated to Hermione, where they founded the new Hermione.
+[105]

 8.1 Founding of Midea

-However, Pausanias writes that Midea was already there in the time of Acrisius, grandfather of Perseus.
-[106]
+However, Pausanias writes that Midea existed already in the time of Perseus' grandfather, Acrisius.
+[107]

-Perhaps Midea was called by a different name when Perseus' son Electryon lived there.
+Probably, Midea was called something else when Perseus' son Electryon lived there.

-In 1290 BC, Hippodamia, wife of Pelops, fled from Pisa to Midea after being exiled by her husband.
-[108]
+In 1287 BC, Hippodamia, wife of Pelops, fled from Pisa to Midea after being banished by her husband.
+[109]

 Hippodamia died in Midea.
 Her remains were later buried in Olympia.
 [111]